RaduTek/YTMusicDL/README.md

 To enable, provide either an absolute path, or a path relative to the base path to the `-a` or `--archive` option.

+## Batch file

+If the `-b` or `--batch` option is provided, URL arguments will be treated as paths to files containing URLs or IDs to download, separated by new lines.

+If a relative path is provided, it will be taken as relative to the specified base path.

 ## Download options

+* `--skip-existing` will skip over existing files without overwriting
-`--skip-download` will not download the audio, but will still perform other actions.<br>
+* `--skip-download` will not download the audio, but will still perform other actions.<br>
 Notice: any processed song will still be added to the archive even when using `--skip-download`.
+* `--playlist-limit` limits the number of songs to be downloaded from **each** playlist.
+* `--download-limit` limits the number of songs to be downloaded in the current instance.

-`--no-lyrics` will not get the lyrics for songs, this skips an API request and speeds up the download slightly.
+* `--no-lyrics` will not get the lyrics for songs, this skips an API request and speeds up the download slightly.

-`--write-json` and `--write-cover` will write out a JSON file containing song information (the contents of the `song: dict` from source code) and the cover art respectively.<br>
+* `--write-json` and `--write-lyrics` will write out a JSON file containing song information (the contents of the `song: dict` from source code) and the song lyrics (if available) respectively.
-The default cover art format is `PNG`.
+* `--write-cover` will write out the song cover art in the selected format.
+* `--cover-format` selects the cover format (`png` or `jpg`) to be embedded in metadata and to be writte out by `--write-cover`.

 ## Example commands